Condé Nast: 2010–present

-Roger Lynch was appointed chief executive officer in April 2019, and in October 2019, announced plans to increase Condé Nast's revenue from readers.
+Roger Lynch was appointed CEO in April 2019, and in October 2019, announced plans to increase Condé Nast's revenue from readers.

 In June 2020, following the global outbreak of the coronavirus COVID-19, it was reported that Condé Nast had experienced a drop in advertising revenues of 45% as a result of the pandemic.
 It was also reported that the company had, in previous years, sublet six of the company's 23 floors in the One World Trade Center, following the cancellation of a number of its publishing titles.

-In November 2023, the company announced it would be cutting about 5 percent of its workforce which would impact approximately 270 employees.
-Some of the reasons given for this are pressures from digital advertising, decreasing social media traffic, and shifting audience preferences towards short-form video content on platforms like TikTok and YouTube Shorts.
+In November 2023, Condé Nast announced it would be cutting about 5 percent of its workforce which would impact approximately 270 employees.
+Some of the reasons given for this were pressures from digital advertising, decreasing social media traffic, and shifting audience preferences towards short-form video content on platforms like TikTok and YouTube Shorts.

 In January 2024, union members from the company's publications set a strike for 24 hours aligned with the announcement of 96th Academy Awards nominees claiming that the company was "engaging in regressive bargaining and breaking the law in bargaining by rescinding an offer that they had previously made around layoffs".
 Anne Hathaway walked out of a Vanity Fair photo shoot the same day, January 23, in solidarity with the union.

 In December 2024, Condé Nast announced additional layoffs specifically targeting top executives at the company.

 In October 2025, the company announced that it would no longer feature new animal fur in its editorial content or advertising.
-The decision followed a nine-month campaign against Condé Nast and its business partners by the Coalition to Abolish the Fur Trade.
+The decision followed a nine-month campaign against Condé Nast and its business partners by the Coalition to Abolish the Fur Trade and years of protests by PETA.

 In November 2025, the NewsGuild of New York filed an unfair labor practice charge against Condé Nast with the National Labor Relations Board on behalf of Condé United, the union that represents most Condé Nast employees, accusing the company of wrongfully terminating four employees who were engaging in "protected concerted activity" when they confronted the company's head of human resources over layoffs at Teen Vogue.